-What is a Controlled BOM?
+What is a Locked BOM?
 How Does It Work?

-What is a Controlled BOM (Bill of Materials)
+What is a Locked BOM (Bill of Materials)

-Once an OEM user has qualified a solution, they want to be assured that the part they purchase is the same part that was purchased last time, and will be the same into the future.
+Once an OEM has qualified a solution, they want to be assured that the part they purchase is the same part that was purchased last time, and will be the same in the future.
 This can produce some challenges due to part availability and obsolescence.
+This is where a locked BOM comes in and is an important part of lifecycle management.

 Delkin has methods of mitigating these problems through creative supply chain management and component stockpiling, however, once a component availability is completely exhausted, the OEM must requalify a new replacement component to be able to manufacture the drive again.